 RULE 1 establishes the general principle of exclusive taxation of the employee's State of Residence.

-Therefore, starting from the assumption that the job that the American citizen performs remotely from Italy is carried out in Italy (as we have already seen before) we will have that in our case only the first RULE 1 comes into play.
+Therefore, starting from the assumption that the job that the US citizen performs remotely from Italy is carried out in Italy (as we have already seen before) we will have that in our case only the first RULE 1 comes into play.

-Therefore, FOLLOWING THE CONVENTION, the income from employment received by an American citizen residing in Italy who is an employee of an American employer and who works remotely from Italy is, pursuant to art.
-15 of the Italy-USA Convention, taxable ONLY in Italy.
+Therefore, FOLLOWING THE CONVENTION, the income from employment received by an American citizen residing in Italy who is an employee of an American employer and who works remotely from Italy, pursuant to art.
+15 of the Italy-USA Convention, is taxable ONLY in Italy.

 Now, let's see what are the main operative steps from a fiscal perspective.